 "Pre-chorded Zithers" - One very common solution was to replace the fretboard with a section that had four or five chords you could just strum, plus a range of strings you could use to play melody.
 There isn't a standard name for these.
 The names "Celeste" and "Pianola" sometimes comes up, but those names are often used on other configurations as well.
 Often these instruments come up when you search for "autoharps" on auction and other sales sites.

-On this example, made German-American manufacturer Oscar Schmidt, the preformed chords are Bb, Dm, F, G, and C. The individual strings give you a chromatic scale in two octaves.
+On this example, made by German-American manufacturer Oscar Schmidt, the preformed chords are Bb, Dm, F, G, and C. The individual strings give you a chromatic scale in two octaves.

 The photo below shows the chord and note name label from the zither shown to the right.
 You can see that it is ideal for playing songs in the key of F. The black and red note names correspond with the white and black keys of the piano.